Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Model with jumps and main results

-\begin{remark} In this paper we do not discuss about the problem of change of measure and jump risk but accept the free-risk assumption of asset dynamics as the starting point.
-Clearly, jump-diffusion suggestion leads to an incomplete market, which is also an important feature of stochastic volatility settings.
-Hence, there are many ways to choose the pricing measure throughout the Girsanov technique.
+\begin{remark} The drift $b_t$ plays no role in approximation.
+In fact, our asymptotic results are valid for any $b_t$ satisfying $\sup_{0\le t\le 1}\E \vert b_t\vert<\infty$. \end{remark} \begin{remark} In this paper we will not discuss about the problem of change of measure and the jump risk but we accept the free-risk assumption of asset dynamics as the starting point.
+Clearly, a jump-diffusion setting leads to an incomplete market, which is also an important feature of stochastic volatility settings.
+Hence, there are many ways to choose the pricing measure via Girsanov's technique.
 Such a procedure makes an essential change not only on the diffusion but also on the jump part of the asset dynamics \cite{Rama,Merton}.
-In \cite{Kou}, the rational expectations equilibrium is used to obtain a simple transform from the original physical probability to a risk-neutral probability so that many assets (bonds, stocks, derivatives on stocks) can be simultaneously priced in the same framework. \end{remark}
+In \cite{Kou}, an expectation equilibrium argument is used to obtain a simple transform from the original physical probability to a risk-neutral probability for which many assets (bonds, stocks, derivatives on stocks) can be simultaneously priced in the same framework. \end{remark}